therealsphinx/support.balsamiq.com/content/sales/hostedpluginstos.md

 ## Document History

+* 2016, April 6: Added a couple of missing references to Balsamiq Mockups 3 for Confluence Cloud.
 * 2016, April 4: Renamed "Balsamiq Mockups for Confluence when used in Atlassian Cloud" to "Balsamiq Mockups 3 for Confluence Cloud".
 * 2016, January 22: removed mentions of Mockups for Fogbugz, as it no longer exists.
 Renamed "Balsamiq Mockups for JIRA when used in Atlassian Cloud" to "Balsamiq Mockups 3 for JIRA Cloud".
 Added a large section about data security since we now host a temporary copy of your data in Mockups 3 for Google Drive and Mockups 3 for JIRA Cloud.
 Added Pingdom chart for the Balsamiq Collaboration Server.
 * 2015, October 10: Fixed a link and added information about Stripe payment processor, which we are gradually migrating to.